Intervention/docs/image/v4/getting-started/introduction.md

 - Support for colorspaces and profiles
 - Support for text wrapping and line height in the font system

-The library is written to make PHP image manipulation easy and effortless.
+The library is written to make PHP image manipulation easy.
-Whether you want to create image thumbnails, set watermarks, or format large image files, Intervention Image helps you accomplish any task with just a few lines of code.
+Whether you want to create image thumbnails, add watermarks, or format large image files, Intervention Image helps you accomplish these tasks with just a few lines of code.

 ### Code Example